methuselah-0/libreoffice-online-install.sh/README.md

 This script is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
 You should have received a copy of the GNU General Public License along with this program.
 If not, see http://www.gnu.org/licenses/.

-It will install libreoffice in/opt/libreoffice, Poco in /opt/poco and onlineOffice in /opt/online
+It will install libreoffice in /opt/libreoffice, Poco in /opt/poco and onlineOffice in /opt/online and you will get the LibreOffice Online web-socket daemon running on localhost:9980 which you can conncet to from Nextcloud.

 Your can manage your service (systemctl start loolwsd.service) [stop and restart] Enjoy!!!